Excel DDB Function

 - factor - [optional] Rate at which the balance declines.
 If omitted, defaults to 2.

-The DDB function calculates the depreciation of an asset for in a given period using the double-declining balance method.
+The DDB function calculates the depreciation of an asset in a given period using the double-declining balance method.
 The double-declining balance method computes depreciation at an accelerated rate – depreciation is highest in the first period and decreases in each successive period.
 To calculate depreciation, the DDB function uses the following formula:

 =MIN((cost-pd)*(factor/life),(cost-salvage-pd))